Historiography in Ottoman Europe

 In order to fill this significant historiographical gap, the Department of the History of the Ottoman Empire and Turkey and the University Library of the Ruhr-Universität Bochum have started a project entitled “A Bibliographical Database of Historiography in Ottoman Europe (15th-18th Century)”/“Bibliographische Datenbank zur Geschichtsschreibung im Osmanischen Europa (15.-18.
 Jh.)” in July 2015.
 This project is funded by the Deutsche Forschungsgemeinschaft (DFG).
 It aims at identifying, recording and detailing the main published and unpublished historical sources and archival materials relevant to the topic.

 The sheer number of primary and secondary sources – printed, lithographed, handwritten – is difficult to survey.
 All the more so, as certain sources, especially texts available only in unpublished manuscripts, may not be very prominent or are difficult to access.
-This problem is exacerbated where texts and languages are concerned that have not received close attention in their academic field.
+This problem is exacerbated where texts and languages that have not received close attention in their academic field are concerned.
 In addition, although a wide range of different sources are catalogued in libraries in different countries and noted in different national bibliographies, they are described according to these institutions’ varying parameters.
 The rich and polyglot historiographical corpus of Ottoman Europe composed in the Balkans between (roughly) 1400 and 1800 is definitely highly scattered and insufficiently known.